wallaceEric/Generate/README.md

     ./data/Grocery_and_Gourmet_Food_5.json

+● build with .NET 6 core compatible tools of your choice

 ● run the application (wait for startup to complete maybe 20 seconds)

-● access (hit) the URL ./API/generate
+● access (hit) the URL ./API/generate GET request

 ## Settings
 Note: Changed settings take effect after restarting the application